Card in Atrium: New Contacts Touched card

 - How to Use It

 Total number of unique individuals emailed, called, or met with in a given time period, where the rep has not interacted with that individual for at least six months.
+(Learn more about how Atrium Actions & Objects work to calculate metrics.)

 Why It’s Important